 Part C – Leave

-- Where an employee is absent from duty without approval, all pay and other benefits provided under this Agreement may cease to be available until he or she resumes duty or is granted leave.
+- Where an employee is absent from duty without approval, all pay and other benefits provided under this Agreement may cease to be available until the employee resumes duty or is granted leave.
 Where the leave is not granted, the absence will not count as service.

-- Leave will be administered in accordance with the Archives' Leave and Other Absences Policy.
+- Further information on Leave can be found in the Archives’ Leave and Other Absences Policy.

 Portability of accrued Annual Leave and Personal / Carer’s Leave